theoutfield/sc_sncn_motorcontrol/module_watchdog/doc/index.rst

 4. Inside your main function, instantiate the interfaces array for the Service-Clients communication.

-5. At your IFM tile, instantiate the Service.
+5. At your IF2 tile, instantiate the Service.

 6. At whichever other core, now you can perform calls to the Watchdog Service through the interfaces connected to it.